-Training Measures Timescale Indicators/Target Performance indicators and links to DDO duties 1.
-DoH training actions (a) Diversity training: Diversity Now' training is mandatory for all staff new to the NICS within 3 months of their arrival in the Department.
-Refresher training will be provided to all staff via an e-learning module every 3 years. . (b) Other: DoH will use its Deliver Together engagement programme to provide awareness seminars on disability/diversity related themes on at least an annual basis DoH will work in liaison with other Departments in Castle Buildings to increase access to diversity events.
-DoH will use its in-house Departmental publication for staff "The Pulse" to promote the role of the Diversity Champion and Disability Working Group (refer to Action Measure No 17), and to provide relevant information on diversity and disability issues and events.
-The Department is represented on the NICS Diversity Champions Network which meets every 3 months.
-The role is to develop awareness within their own departments through events, communications and briefing their Departmental Boards on diversity.
-A work plan has also been developed which includes disability.
-Ongoing The Department will monitor the completion of the online training and classroom training; and assess pre and post course evaluation if training provided met the objectives, relevance, content and standard expected.
+Training Measures Timescale Indicators/Target Performance indicators and links to DDO duties DoH training actions (a) Diversity training: Diversity Now' training is mandatory for all staff new to the NICS within 3 months of their arrival in the Department.
+Refresher training will be provided to all staff via an e-learning module every 3 years.
+DoH will liaise with Corporate HR as appropriate on the content of diversity training. (b) Other: Ongoing All staff who enter the NICS will attend the classroom based training along with current and future new staff.
+Refresher training by e-learning every 3 years.
+The Department will monitor the completion of the online training and classroom training; and assess pre and post course evaluation if training provided met the objectives, relevance, content and standard expected.
 This will inform the delivery and planning of future training events.
 An annual update will be provided to the Department's Equality and Human Rights Unit for inclusion in the Equality Commission's Annual Progress Report.
-The Diversity Now course objectives are to: Explain what is meant by Diversity; Explain how NI's diverse society impact on NICS; Identify the legislative framework; Differentiate stereotyping, prejudice and discrimination; and Recognise your responsibility in implementing NICS Policies.
+The Diversity Now course objectives are to: • Explain what is meant by Diversity; • Explain how NI's diverse society impact on NICS; • Identify the legislative framework; • Differentiate stereotyping, prejudice and discrimination; and • Recognise your responsibility in implementing NICS Policies.
 The seminars and promotion activities aim to increase staff awareness of disability and diversity issues.